5 simple copywriting tips to use when writing your escort profile

 5. Always check for errors

 Being human means we make mistakes.
 And that’s OK.
 One or two typos slipping into copy is no biggie.
-But if you’re not a fan of writing or you’re writing in a non-native language, it’s always worth giving your copy a thorough edit.
+But if you’re not a fan of writing or you’re writing in a non-native language, always give your copy a thorough edit.

 If you’re not confident with editing, you could hire a freelance editor to help you out.